 LUÍSA GALATTI (Associate Producer/Artist)

 is a Brazilian actress and producer based in NYC.
 She holds a BFA in Theater from Escola Superior de Artes Celia Helena and recently moved to NYC to study at the Lee Strasberg Theatre and Film Institute.
-She is inspired to create and produce new forms of theatre that connect people with different stories and backgrounds.
+She creates and produces new forms of theatre and film that connect people with different stories and backgrounds.
 Back in her home country, Luísa worked as a producer and performer in several shows, including Cronicas de Nuestra América, written by Augusto Boal and directed by Marco Antonio Rodrigues.
 She was also part of the production of Distopia Brasil, a devised piece directed by Pedro Granato, in which she played the role of Inquisidora.
 While in school, she participated in the international theatre school festival GATS, in Peru.
-She also has a backgroud as a producer of artistic events, such as the party Besame Mucho, which celebrated Latin American music and culture.
+She was an Assistant Director and Guest Star on the TV Show CherryBomb (to be released on Amazon Prime in 2021).
+Currently, she's producing and acting in Till Morning, a short film she wrote.

 DENIZ BULAT (Associate Producer/Artist)